Dragon Ball (TV series): English localization and broadcasting

 In 1989 and 1990, Harmony Gold USA licensed the series for an English-language release in North America.
 In the voice dubbing of the series, Harmony Gold renamed almost all of the characters, including the protagonist Goku, who was renamed "Zero."
 This dub consisting of 5 episodes and one movie (an 80-minute feature featuring footage of movies 1 and 3 edited together) was cancelled shortly after being test marketed in several US cities and was never broadcast to the general public, thus earning the fan-coined term "The Lost Dub."

 A subtitled Japanese version of the series was first broadcast in the United States by the Hawaii-based Nippon Golden Network.
 The series aired in a 6AM slot on Tuesdays from 1992 to 1994, before the network moved on to Dragon Ball Z.

-In 1995, Funimation (founded a year earlier in California) acquired the license for the distribution of Dragon Ball in the United States as one of its first imports.
+In 1995, Funimation Productions (later known as Crunchyroll, LLC, which was founded a year earlier in California) acquired the license for the distribution of Dragon Ball in the United States as one of its first imports.
 Licensing director Bob Brennan firmly believed he had found the Japanese equivalent of Mickey Mouse but had trouble convincing Americans of this.
 They contracted Josanne B. Lovick Productions and voice actors from Ocean Productions to create an English version for the anime and first movie in Vancouver, British Columbia.
 The dubbed episodes were edited for content, and contained different music.
 Thirteen episodes aired in first-run syndication during the fall of 1995 before Funimation canceled the project due to low ratings and moved on to Dragon Ball Z.